supershaneski/openai-chatgpt-api/README.md

 # App

 I included to two sample stories with scenes and characters that you can use for testing.
-You can be either `Dorothy` in `Wizard of Oz` or `Frodo` in `Lord of the Rings`.

 <picture>
  <source media="(prefers-color-scheme: dark)" srcset="./docs/screenshot2.jpeg">